jiangzhengkai/jiangzhengkai/README.md

 * I like to train large-scale models.

-*  I’m looking to collaborate on anything interesting about content generation.
+*  I’m looking to collaborate on post-training.